EternityForest/SG1/SG1Protocol.md

 ## Beaconing

 We must periodically send a short beacon message.
 For this the hint must be the private hint sequence.
-Note that this is not authenticated, however it is slightly secure as they look like random data and can't be tracked easily.
+Note that this is not fully authenticated, however it is slightly secure as they look like random data and can't be tracked easily.

 We must continue listening for 3 milliseconds, to give other nodes an opportunity to wake us up with a beacon frame using the Private Wake Sequence.